 Author contributions.
-The idea of the study and simulations design came from RS and MV.
-RS carried out the model simulations, data 15 analysis and writing of the manuscript, under the supervision of MV.
-LK contributed to the development of the analysis software and BN provided RACMO2.3 data.
+The idea of the study and simulation design came from RS and MV.
+RS carried out the model simulations, data analysis, and writing of the manuscript, under the supervision of MV.
+LvK contributed to the development of the analysis software and BN provided RACMO2.3 data.
 All authors read and commented on the manuscript.